Plot parameters#

 Plot step size#

-It is a common practice to generate a model with a much denser sampling than the original data, so that smooth variations of the model can be appreciated.
+It is common practice to generate a model with much denser sampling than the original data, so that smooth variations in the model can be appreciated.

 PyORBIT will automatically decide the step size according to this scheme: